 NEWLIN: I don't know.
 I know what he went on to be: head of the National Endowment for the Arts.
 Hodsoll has to have had some sort of a political background.
 He didn't show me anything.
-I don't know why he got asked to be National Endowment for the Arts except that they for some reason had to do something with him and gave him that.
+I don't know why he got asked to be National Endowment for the Arts except that someone must have owed him something.
 He was a great big guy.
 He had a lot of energy.
-He kind of felt that since the seventh floor of the Department worked long hours, he had to work long hours.
+He kind of felt that since the seventh floor of the Department worked long hours, he had to work long hours too.
 It was a time when we worked long hours.
 Word processors were just coming in about that time.
 They were on tape.
 If you wanted to make a change, you had to go to the right place in the tape to make it.
 In a funny sense, often it took longer to mess around with those damned early word processors on tape...